Career / Marketing Yourself

 Do you know what happens when like-minded people come together?
 It becomes a group of people that can help each other out.
 The online community is helpful and has a lot of active social media users.
 So network with your peers and be a part of groups that will keep you updated with activities.
 There are hundreds of influencer groups on Facebook and WhatsApp that help bloggers connect with brands.
 There are also many influencer marketing companies that can offer you reasonable remuneration for your work online.
 Some that come to my mind are BlogAdda, Skreem and Plixxo.

-5. Be Consistent
+5. Be consistent

 On the internet, consistency is the key.
 People have a short attention span, so unless you are posting regularly and putting out meaningful content, it’ll be hard to stay relevant.
 Daily engagement eventually results in organic followers and better engagement.
 So be it a blog post, Instagram updates, a tweet or Youtube video, keep posting religiously.

-6. Be Real
+6. Be real

 Social media is a pretentious world, and audiences are looking for someone who is less ornate and more relatable.
 So instead of trying to curate perfect content, stay true to who you are, and post that.
 Having said that, when you put yourself out there, remember that online harassment is also a big part of having a public social media business.
 Being two women running a blog, we’ve had our share of creepy messages and nasty comments.
 We block these people and move on.